 - APRs for purchases: This APR applies to the day-to-day purchases you make with the card.
-Once an introductory APR for purchases ends, the portion of your balance that comes from new purchases will be assigned a new APR and start to accrue interest at that rate.
-The specific rate you'll be charged will depend on your creditworthiness, and will be assigned when you're approved for your card.
+Once an introductory APR for purchases ends, the portion of your balance stemming from new purchases will be assigned a new APR and start to accrue interest at that rate.
+Your specific rate will depend on your creditworthiness, income and other factors and will be assigned when you're approved for your card.

 - APRs for balance transfers: This APR applies to debt you transfer to the card from other credit cards.
-It can allow you to avoid paying interest for, say, six to 12 months, but may only apply to balance transfers made during the first few months you have the card.
+It could allow you to avoid paying interest for up to 21 months, but may only apply to balance transfers made during the first few months you have the card.
 Once a promotional balance transfer APR expires, a new APR will be assigned to any remaining balance.
-That means if you transferred a total of $5,000 and paid off $3,000 during the introductory period, you will begin paying an assigned balance transfer interest rate on the remaining $2,000 once the intro period is over.

 What Happens if I Have a Balance Left Over After the Intro Period?